metarex-media/www-metarex-media/content/project/status.md

 tags: ["status"]
 ---

+{{< fo t = "banner"
-{{< f/message header="We're over half way through & on target!"
+    header = "We're over half way through & on target!" src = "/img/dino/mrx-logo-0300.png"
-    src="/img/dino/mrx-logo-0300.png" class="ui center aligned olive message"
+    class = "ui center aligned olive message"
->}}
+/>}}

 {{% metarex %}} is looking for more [backers] to create a financial reserve from which we can give out grants to engineering teams to create the Open Source that we need to enable free tooling for all.
 Please make a small financial or engineering contribution if a working global media meta data ecosystem is of interest to you or your company.

 ```mermaid
 gantt